rahil627/rathewolf/README.md

     - writings category
     - thoughts category
     - ideas category
-  - **the body of rathewolf, a digital home for my photos 'n videos**
+  - **the body of rathewolf, a digital home for my personal photos 'n videos**
-  - the heart of rathewolf, a digital home for my most beloved things (perhaps like my personal wall of photos: people and places)
+  - **the heart of rathewolf, a digital home for my most beloved things (perhaps like my personal wall of photos: people and places)**
+    - this could be a cool thing to work on as it would help me focus on the most important things in life
-  - the soul of rathewolf, a digital home for the things that move my soul (???, art works?: poetry, Humans of Taiwan, documentaries, the streets, the world
+  - the soul of rathewolf, a digital home for the things that move my soul (???, art works?: poetry, Humans of Taiwan, documentaries, the streets, the world)
-  - rahil's notepad, a copy of my old site, but on this domain
+  - p/rahil's notepad, a copy of my old site, but on this domain
   - notepad (working title), a digital home for my notes files (very much like github's gists, note on *everything*, different from my more meaningful philosophical writings, more public-oriented, and should be separate from my more serious 'mind of rathewolf')
-    - make a parser for my original notes syntax (that i've used since i was a child), now that's a pretty cool project! :), jekyll provides a way, but maybe can also write a tiny haXe script for general use!
+    - make a parser for my original notes syntax (that i've used since i was a child)
+      - now that's a pretty cool project! :), jekyll provides a way, but can also make a simple one with ruby for general use

 willowolf
-  - philosowolf, philosophy generally against civilization, toward nature, toward the feminine...
+  - x/philosowolf, philosophy generally against civilization, toward nature, toward the feminine...
   - gorge's guardians
     - **most of my focus should be on projects for these people*